Marcus Davenport, 3-4OLB, UTSA

 Davin Bellamy, 3-4OLB, Georgia

 Sources say they're projecting Bellamy to Day 3 of the 2018 NFL Draft.
 They think Bellamy is a bit of a tweener and wonder if he can add weight to play defensive end in NFL.
-They also believe Bellamy is not all that impressive as pass-rusher.
+They also believe Bellamy is not all that impressive as a pass-rusher.

 9/1/17: Bellamy recorded 51 tackles with nine for a loss, five sacks and one pass batted as a junior.
 He had 33 tackles with three sacks, 5.5 tackles for a loss and one pass broken up in 2015.